truptisatsangi/litmagic/README.txt

 # litmagic
-This shows the picture relevant to your name .
+This shows the picture relevant to name entered .
 It is developed using html, css and javascript.